meedan/check-bots/google-factcheck-explorer-bot/README.md

     - TODO: replace this with more efficient ingest process, perhaps based on the code in `/ingest`
 * the google-fact-check-tools workspace https://checkmedia.org/google-fact-check-tools/project/15547 listens for new ClaimReviews and stored in Check under its team id.
-* google-fact-check-tools also publishes the content to a "shared feed'
+* google-fact-check-tools also publishes the content to a "shared feed' associated with its team id
 * the items on the shared feed are availible for similarity queries via Check API

 ## Bot operation